-The painting was selected for one of the Top Twenty Artists Awards and will be hung in a month-long Exhibition and display at the Storey’s Field Centre, Eddington, Cambridge from 24th October to 22nd November 2019.
+The painting was selected for one of the Top Twenty Artists Awards and was included in a month-long Exhibition and display at the Storey’s Field Centre, Eddington, Cambridge from 24th October to 22nd November 2019.

 I attended an illustrated talk by world renowned marine biologist and author, Dr Frances Dipper, at Haddenham Conservation Society in 2018 and was very taken with these little fish when the slide was projected on the wall.
 I immediately asked Dr Dipper if she would allow me to use the photograph as a resource for a painting, to which she very kindly agreed.